eead-csic-compbio/kmeleon/README.md

                         is required.
 ```

-it generates a file with 4 columns, as shown in its header:
+It generates a file with 4 columns, as shown in its header:

 ```
 @Target Position	kmer(MD_Z)	depth